 As written by Sue Mitchell, Australian Financial Review 30/09/20 –

+Sydney-based investment company TDM Growth Partners has snared an equity stake in one of the world’s fastest-growing consumer brands, sustainable sneaker start-up Allbirds, which is edging towards an initial public offering.
 Allbirds, which had its genesis in New Zealand six years ago and is based in San Francisco, raised $US100 million ($141 million) from investors including TDM, Franklin Templeton, T. Rowe Price, Baillie Gifford and Rockefeller Capital Management, taking capital raised to date to $US200 million and lifting its valuation to an estimated $US1.7 billion.

 TDM invested about $25 million, at the lower end of its $25 million to $150 million range, and was the only Asia-Pacific region investor in the Series E round, thanks mainly to the investment company’s connections with Allbirds co-founder and co-chief executive Tim Brown.

+TDM investor Ed Cowan, a former professional cricketer, struck up a friendship last year with Mr Brown, a former professional soccer player.
 “I was a huge Allbirds customer and advocate of the brand,” said Mr Cowan, who owns seven pairs of Allbirds shoes and a dozen pairs of Allbirds socks and underwear.
 “We joined the dots and that friendship began.”

+“It was almost awkward to ask about investing in the business, because I didn’t want to spoil a growing friendship,” Mr Cowan said.”On the flipside, you can show no better support for anyone by wanting to have skin in the game on their journey.
+“Allbirds sales have been growing between 50 and 100 per cent a year for the past few years and are now estimated to exceed $US300 million.
 “These guys are knocking it out of the park,” said Mr Cowan.
 “It’s a very large business from a revenue point of view, growth rate and growth opportunity – it’s one of the fastest-growing consumer businesses we’ve ever seen.”

 Click below for the Wall Street Journal article on the capital raiseRead The full Article